ed2c/wisselstroom/README.md

 Each Higher Educational Institute (HEI) in the Netherlands can request its institute-specific files named “Bekostigingsbestanden”.
-The functions in this package extract information from these files about Switching Studies.
-It facilitates the HEIs gain insight in the prevalence of Switching Studies.
+The functions in this package extract information from these files related to switching studies.
+It facilitates the HEIs gain insight in the prevalence of switching studies.
+Flows can be visualised by a Sankey diagram.

 ## Installation